 - Put a Generation Study Abroad badge on the appropriate education-related websites.

-IIE will support Government Partners in the following ways:
+IIE will support Country Partners in the following ways:

 - Recognize commitment members on IIE's website and press releases, and provide a special badge;

 - Invite members to participate in annual meetings on doubling U.S. study abroad, webinars and National Conference Calls;